How to Pick a Trucking School Windsor Mill Maryland

 In order to drive commercial vehicles lawfully within the United States and Windsor Mill MD, an operator needs to attain a CDL (Commercial Driver’s License).
 The three classes of licenses that one can apply for are Class A, Class B and Class C. Given that the topic of this article is how to select a truck driving school, we will address Class A and Class B licenses.
 What differentiates each class of CDL is the type of vehicle that the driver can operate together with the GVWR (Gross Vehicle Weight Rating) or GCWR (Gross Combination Weight Rating).
 Below are short explanations for the two classes.

 Class A CDL.
-A Class A CDL is needed to drive any vehicle that has a GCWR of greater than 26,000 lbs., including a towed vehicle of greater than 10,000 lbs.
-Several of the vehicles that drivers may be able to operate with Class A licenses are:
+A Class A Commercial Drivers License is required to drive any vehicle that has a GCWR of more than 26,000 lbs., including a towed vehicle of greater than 10,000 lbs.
+A few of the vehicles that drivers may be able to operate with Class A licenses are:

 - Interstate or Intrastate Tractor Trailers

 - Tanker Trucks

 Class B CDL.
 A Class B Commercial Drivers License is required to drive single vehicles having a GVWR of greater than 26,000 lbs., or a GCWR of greater than 26,000 lbs. including a towed vehicle weighing up to 10,000 lbs.
 A few of the vehicles that drivers may be qualified to operate with Class B licenses are:

 - Dump Trucks